cython/cython/docs/src/reference/compilation.rst

         ext_modules = cythonize(extensions),
     )

+Note that when using setuptools, you should import it before Cython as setuptools may replace the ``Extension`` class in distutils.
+Otherwise, both might disagree about the class to use here.

 If your options are static (for example you do not need to call a tool like ``pkg-config`` to determine them) you can also provide them directly in your .pyx source file using a special comment block at the start of the file::